vigour-io/boilerplate-module/README.md

 - `0.x.0` *minor* for added features
 - `0.0.x` *patch* for internal changes or bug fixes

-always use the carret `^2.0.0` for dependencies, this updates minor and patch version automaticly
+always use the caret `^2.0.0` for dependencies, this updates minor and patch version automaticly

+note: keep in mind that when starting from below 1.0.0, you will manually need to update dependencies wherever you add them. this is caused by npm catering to the inherit nature of alpha/beta code.

 -
 ###Naming